 You’ll notice that flowering and growth will suffer compared to when one is placed in full sunlight.
 Anyone who wants to be able to enjoy hibiscus plants to the fullest should likely just do their best to find a spot where the plant can get full sun.

 Sometimes shade is good for hibiscus plants when you’re living in a particularly hot climate.
 For example, those who are living in the southern portions of the United States might find that the temperatures will get exceptionally high during parts of the summer.

-During the hottest months of the year, it might be kind of rough on a hibiscus plant to be in complete sun.
-Providing some shade for a hibiscus under these circumstances will be a good thing, but you don’t want to go overboard.
+During the hottest months of the year, it might be kind of rough on your plant to be in complete sun.
+Providing some shade under these circumstances will be a good thing, but you don’t want to go overboard.

 This is still a plant that does best when it gets as much sunlight as it can, but the harshness of the sun might be too much if the weather is incredibly hot.
 You’ll have to use your best judgment and do what you can to protect the plant.